lsst/dp1_lsst_io/docs/processing/index.rst

 Coaddition
 ==========

-Generates the deeply coadded images.
+Generates the deep coadd and template images.

 .. toctree::
     :maxdepth: 2